mikeyPower/final-year-group-project/README.md

        7: in your web browser localhost:5000

 ## Running pytest:
      1. flask/bin/pytest
 Note: This only works with a clean db.
 To test locally do make fresh first (THIS WILL CLEAR THE DATABASE).
 For development purposes, the tests are executed automatically by Travis-CI

-Feature Number 1 | Administrator | I want to be able to login (change password/details/create account) Feature Number 62 | Attendee | Create an account/register
+Feature Number 1 | Administrator | I want to be able to login (change password/details/create account)<br />
+Feature Number 62 | Attendee | Create an account/register<br />
-Feature Number 63 | Attendee | Login to account
+Feature Number 63 | Attendee | Login to account<br />
 Steps:
       User: